TEAMMATES/teammates-ops/platform-guide.md

    1. Enable the `Serverless VPC Access API`
    1. Under `Allocate an IP range`, click `Use an automatically allocated IP range`.
    1. Click `Continue` and `Create Connection`
-1. Continue to connect the staging or production environment to the VPC in the [setting up Google VPC section](#setting-up-google-vpc)
+1. Continue to connect the staging or production environment to the VPC in the [VPC section](#setting-up-google-cloud-vpc-connector)

 (Optional) To connect your favorite database tool to query the staging environment's SQL database: